Gender Equality Charter Mark – EU funded project

 Here are case studies from the pilot schools:

-City of London Academy Southwark (CoLA) was identified as an emerging school on the Gender Equality Charter Mark (GECM) audit, because gender equality had been acknowledged as an area of focus in previous years and the Academy was working towards embedding the culture of gender equality.
+The school was identified as an emerging school on the Gender Equality Charter Mark (GECM) audit, because gender equality had been acknowledged as an area of focus in previous years and the Academy was working towards embedding the culture of gender equality.

 Dr Maria Tsouroufli visited CoLA in October 2017 and met with students and staff to discuss gender equality and based on Dr Maria Tsouroufli’s findings and the audit, it was decided that the school focus would be Section 4 Attitudes and Relationships.
 Attitudes and relationships would enable scrutiny to take place around negative verbal interaction in the school, ensure training is provided to all members of staff on anti-sexist language and inclusive language.
 In recognition of incidents in the community, the academy took on the job of tackling gender-based violence and bullying with a specific target of educating staff about the needs and concerns of the LGBT students and teachers.

 The opinions of the students and the adults in the academy were key to identifying and tackling issues and students were given the opportunity to share through the Student Voice Group.
 Tutor time activities were designed to enable discussions on negative language and gender inequality.
 Governors were keen to hear about the project and so were presented with the information and confidential data.
-As a result of CoLA’s involvement in the Gender Equality Charter Mark pilot project, the Academy reached out to outside agencies to gain support and is aiming for a Gold Award in the future as a result of embedding practice and improving approaches to gender equality.
+As a result of the school’s involvement in the Gender Equality Charter Mark pilot project, the school reached out to outside agencies to gain support and is aiming for a Gold Award in the future as a result of embedding practice and improving approaches to gender equality.

-Pilot School Case Study: Fir Vale School
+Pilot School Case Study 2

-We’re still involved in the project and moving on to one of the other core areas.
+The school is still involved in the project and moving on to one of the other core areas.

 The GECM is a great opportunity to make a real difference to so many young people (and to change some staff attitudes too along the way!)
 Don’t be overwhelmed by the seeming size of the task- this is a long-term project tackling deep-seated issues which will take a long time to resolve, but by taking one step at a time, starting small and focused, a lot can be achieved.

 One of the big areas where significant change occurred over the course of the year was through the use of the student council to influence lead on gender equality in the school.
-I looked at student voice, and the role of the student council in the school.
+Student voice was looked at, and the role of the student council in the school.
 How could they generate greater awareness about what gender equality was?
-One of the key areas where the school excelled was engaging in the ‘Women’s Leadership’ conferences which were hosted at the school and which were attended by various female members of staff from other schools as well as our own.
+One of the key areas where the school excelled was engaging in the ‘Women’s Leadership’ conferences which were hosted at the school and which were attended by various female members of staff from other schools as well as from this one.
 This was very inspirational and staff who were already committed to the promotion of positive gender roles in the school did far more to action in the school initiatives.
 This included the setting up of clubs and activities specifically targeting girls in the school.
 Raising of awareness of gender equality was also accomplished through briefings with students, creation of various activities during school form-tutor directed time and whole staff training.
 Some of the resources provided by the GECM were pivotal in helping to explain gender equality; which was then in turn used and adapted for the training provided for members of staff.
 This included the use of language with really helpful examples of how staff can use language appropriately and how not to use language in a way which fulfils negative gender roles.

 The impact was substantial in generating great enthusiasm amongst colleagues and pupils alike about issues pertaining to gender equality as well as encourage rich discussion about the role of women in society and how schools contribute to this.